openstack/oslo-specs/specs/template.rst

   https://blueprints.launchpad.net/oslo?searchtext=awesome-thing should be
   named awesome-thing.rst.

+  For specs targeted at a single project, please prefix the first line of your commit message with the name of the project.
+For example, if you're submitting a new feature for oslo.config, your git commit message should start something like: "config: My new feature".

   Wrap text at 79 columns.

   Do not delete any of the sections in this template.
 If you have